qusers/Q6/tests/test4/README.md

-This test is set up to both use the new topology and separate scaling, with serial execution standards generated according to run_test_serial_benchmark This test uses the Langevin thermostat and default friction
+This test is set up to both use the new topology and separate scaling, with serial execution standards generated according to run_test_serial_benchmark This test uses the Langevin thermostat, default friction and leap frog integration

 Equilibration (Heating)
 --------------------------------------------------------------------------------